Baphomet42/Data-Packs/README.md

 + Something else?
     + Make sure to read this whole file to see if that answers the question
-    + You can ask questions on the Planet Minecraft links in the showcases section above
-    + You can also message me on discord for help (baphomet42)
+    + See contact section below for more

 ------------------------------------------------------------------------------------